oslohaskell/stack-presentation/presentation.md

 - *User friendly, discoverable* interface: `stack --help` should be enough to get started

-^ stack has also been designed from the ground up to be user friendly, with an intuitive, discoverable command line interface.
-For many users, simply downloading stack and reading stack --help will be enough to get up and running.
-This guide provides a more gradual tour for users who prefer that learning style.

 - *Isolated*: Will only make changes to some specific stack directories

-^ Finally, stack is isolated: it will not make changes outside of specific stack directories. stack-built files generally go in either the stack root directory (default ~/.stack) or ./.stack-work directories local to each project.
-The stack root directory holds packages belonging to snapshots and any stack-installed versions of GHC.
-Stack will not tamper with any system version of GHC or interfere with packages installed by cabal or any other build tools.
+^ Will not touch any system version of GHC or interfere with packages installed by cabal or any other build tools.

 ---